-Students may be required to sign Confidentiality Agreements with various external institutions prior to participating in any clinical activities including observations and clinic conferences.
+Students may be required to sign Confidentiality or Non-Disclosure Agreements with various external institutions prior to participating in any clinical activities, including observations and clinic conferences.
 This is to preserve patient confidentiality and proprietary data.
 Due to HIPAA regulations students may NOT copy and maintain any patient records, including the pedigree.
-All pre-case and post-case write-ups utilized outside of the clinic space must redact any protected health information (PHI) such as patient names and identifying data.
+All pre-case and post-case write-ups utilized outside of the clinic space must be redacted of any protected health information (PHI) such as patient names and identifying data.
+You also may be required to repeat institution-specific training (ex.
+HIPAA or Epic) if participating in clinical rotations off-campus.